Who are we?

 The striking main entrance is enhanced by the wording over the doors: “I was glad when they said unto me let us go into the house of the Lord.”
 This text is from Psalm 121.

 To the interior on the north wall can be seen two Walter Crane windows.
-The windows are considered rare examples of Cranes work in this medium.
+The windows are considered rare examples of Crane's work in this medium.
 The windows are dated 1891.
 One of the windows shows Our Lord speaking to the widow of Nain.
 “Weep not”.
 The other exhorting Peter to “feed my sheep”.
-Both windows bare the artists mark.
+Both windows bear the artist's mark.

 Our church organ is by William Hill and was first built in 1886.
 It is considered by the Southwark and South London Society of Organists to be one of the top 10 finest organs in South London.

 It was originally built for West Croydon Congregational Church.
 In 1980, after being redundant for a number of years, the decision was made by the Parochial Church Council of Christ Church to purchase the instrument.
-The purchase price was £1,700.
+The purchase price was £1,700 which was generously donated by an anonymous benefactor.

-Between January and November 1981 work began to dismantle the organ.
-During this time the gallery which now houses the organ in Christ Church was constructed.
+Between January and November, 1981 work began to dismantle the organ.
+During this time the west end gallery, which now houses the organ in Christ Church, was strengthened to support the additional weight.
 The newly restored organ was first played at a concert in May 1987.
 The organ, a gentle giant of an instrument, is in full working order and is regularly tuned and maintained.

 For further details about our church organ and its specification, then click here.